CorinaDimitriu/I-m_Something_of_a_Painter_Myself/README - Benchmark Performance.md

 ***
 The solution builds a Cycle GAN model (having a U-Net model as generator) with a suite of improvements regarding the loss functions and parameters:
-* from literature - U-Net based discriminator, Top-k training, ``Better Cycles"
+* from literature - U-Net based discriminator, Top-k training, "Better Cycles"
 * own contribution - output-to-input technique (see the Report).

 ***